-You may know that nuts, fish, and red wine have been linked to a healthy brain.
-For an extra brain boost, try including these foods in your diet, suggests Healthline:
+You may know that nuts, fish, and red wine have been linked to a healthy brain, but reducing sugar intake can help stimulate your mind, too.

-If your mother or teachers told you to sit up, they were right to — maintaining an upright posture improves circulation and blood flow to the brain.
+If your parent or teachers told you to sit up straight, they were right — maintaining an upright posture improves circulation and blood flow to the brain.